Many students think that electric current or electric charge (or 'electricity'), rather than energy, is stored in a battery

 • Series and branching circuits (11-19)

-Experiments to show that current (and therefore charge) is conserved around a circuit.
+Experiments show that current (and therefore charge) is conserved around a circuit.
 They can be teacher demonstrations or student revision experiments

 View Resource